flonadb/flonadb/README.md

     2. [1.0.0](1-0-0/README.md)

 # Overview
-FlonaDB is a free abstraction of a database proxy that allows your application to loosely connect to target database instances using unique logical names or keys.
+Flona is a free abstraction of a database proxy that allows your application to loosely connect to target database instances using unique logical names or keys.
 It differs from a traditional database because it can't be used alone without a traditional target database instance.
 In fact, you can have multiple applications connect to multiple database instances using a single centralized configuration and setup.